 When tourists think of visiting Italy for the first time, their must-see places are usually Rome, Florence and Venice.
-While getting around Rome is way more complex than in Venice or Florence, there are certain things that a first-time visitor to Italy should know.
+While getting around Rome is way more complex than in Venice or Florence in Italy, there are certain things that a first-time visitor to Italy should know.

 A few years ago I was actually a student in Florence as well (and since then revisited million times), which allowed me to get to know the city well enough to introduce you to some hidden gems and show you how to avoid mistakes.
 Here are my best tips for visiting Florence for first-time visitors.

 1. Florence is Best Explored on Foot

 The historic center of Florence is pretty compact, so everything can be reached in 20 minutes or less.
 During all the time I spent in Florence when I lived there and revisited, I can’t think of a single time when I had to use a bus unless I was heading outside of the city.